busterswt/busterswt.github.io/_posts/2018-01-27-lisa-xprofile.markdown

 <div class="side-by-side">
     <div class="toleft">
-        <p>The DB25 connector will route out the back of the machine and connect to the built-in parallel port of the Lisa.</p>
+        <p>The DB25 connector will route out the back of the machine and can be connected to the built-in parallel port of the Lisa or to an expansion parallel port card.
+In an Lisa 2/10 or Macintosh XL system, the X/ProFile can be connected directly to the cable previously connected to the Widget drive.</p>
     </div>

     <div class="toright">